petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-structure-for-events.md

 1. Exit the text field's configuration and drag a *Rich Text* field onto the existing text field.

-   This adds both fields into a field group containing them.
+   This adds both fields into a fields group containing them.

 1. Set these values in the rich text field's configuration: